 Measure Target for 2020/21 Actual July 2020 - June 2021 Fault response time Not Achieved Improved timeliness compared with the previous year.
-The median times for the reporting Where the Council period are: attends a call-out in 2019/20: response to a fault or (a) 15 minutes (a) 26 minutes unplanned interruption (b) 2 hours 5 minutes (b) 1 hour 25 minutes to its networked 2 hours 3 minutes (c) (c) 50 minutes reticulation system, the (d) 2 hours 46 minutes following median times (d) 1 hour 52 minutes are measured (when recalculated as median times) (a) attendance time: Whilst the measure was not achieved it did Request for service system target: from the time that meet the specified standard. (a) 0.5 hour (attendance - urgent) the Council receives (b) 24 hours (resolution - urgent) notification to the (c) 24 hours (attendance -non-urgent) time that service (d) 96 hours (resolution - non-urgent) personnel reach the site, and (b) resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption (c) attendance for nonurgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and (d) resolution of nonurgent call-outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption
+The median times for the reporting Where the Council period are: attends a call-out in 2019/20: response to a fault or (a) 15 minutes (a) 26 minutes unplanned interruption (b) 2 hours 5 minutes (b) 1 hour 25 minutes to its networked 2 hours 3 minutes (c) (c) 50 minutes reticulation system, the (d) 2 hours 46 minutes following median times (d) 1 hour 52 minutes are measured (when recalculated as median times) (a) attendance time: Whilst the measure was not achieved it did Request for service system specified from the time that meet the specified standard. standard: the Council receives (a) 0.5 hour (attendance - urgent) notification to the (b) 24 hours (resolution - urgent) time that service (c) 24 hours (attendance -non-urgent) personnel reach the (d) 96 hours (resolution - non-urgent) site, and (b) resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption (c) attendance for nonurgent call-outs: from the time that the Council receives notification to the time that service personnel reach the site, and (d) resolution of nonurgent call-outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption

 Measure Target for 2020/21 Actual July 2020 - June 2021 Customer satisfaction The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council about (a) drinking water clarity (b) drinking water taste (c) drinking water odour' (d) drinking water pressure or flow (e) continuity of supply, and (f) The Council's response to any of these issues There are 4,484 connections Total number of complaints is less than the previous year or no more than 13 complaints per 1,000 connections.
 In 2019/20 total complaints were 10.4 per 1,000 connections.
-Not Achieved 19.21/1000 a) 3.28 b) 6.79 c) nil d) 3.98 e) 5.15 f) nil The majority of customer complaints were for bad tasting, and dirty drinking water.
+Not Achieved 19.21/1000 a) 6.56 b) 13.58 c) nil d) 5.15 e) 5.15 f) nil The majority of customer complaints were for bad tasting, and dirty drinking water.
 Note: these are the results pulled from our request for service system, it has, however, been highlighted that for the period under review we have not been able to capture all calls required for this measure.